MrUnbelievable92/C-Sharp-Dev-Tools/README.md

 # Unity-DevTools
-DevTools is a small framework for Unity with assertions for defensive programming and simple unit testing.
+DevTools is a small framework for development Unity with assertions during testing and logging tools.